Skip to Content

 Daiwa Saltist Spinning Reel Review

-The Daiwa Saltist fishing reel comes in 7 models ranging from a SALTIST2500 all the way up to a SALTIST8000 to cover a wide spectrum of different lures and baits.
+The Daiwa Saltist fishing reel comes in 7 models ranging from a SALTIST2500 to a SALTIST8000 to cover a wide spectrum of lures and baits.

-This fishing reel is designed for the angler that wants a reel that is strong, durable and dependable under the harshest conditions.
+This fishing reel is designed for anglers who want a strong, durable, and dependable reel under the harshest conditions.

 Daiwa Saltist 4000 5.7:1 Saltwater Spinning Fishing Reel - SALTIST4000 Black